AmadeusITGroup/cloud-cost-allocation/README.md

     * This type of cost allocation is convenient to allocate costs to consumer services that run directly on the cloud proportionally to their cloud costs
     * See example in the test `test3`
 2. *'Cost'*
-    * The cost is allocated to the consumer services proportionally to their amortized costs
+    * The cost is allocated to the consumer services proportionally to their own costs
-    * Technically, amortized costs are globally allocated to service instances in a first time, while ignoring this type of cost allocation
+    * Technically, costs are globally allocated to service instances in a first time, while ignoring this type of cost allocation
-    * The amortized costs resulting from this cost allocation are used in a second pass as cost allocation keys to perform the actual cost allocation
+    * The costs resulting from this cost allocation are used in a second pass as cost allocation keys to perform the actual cost allocation
     * Although this type of cost allocation is convenient to avoid bothering about cost allocation keys, it can produce results that are hardly predictable and understandable, depending on the complexity of the global cost allocation graph
     * See example in the test `test3`
 3. *'DefaultProduct'*